B-Tulgat/Pytorch-DDP-HPC/README.md

 # Pytorch-DPP-HPC
 This guide demonstrates how to deploy a high-performance compute (HPC) cluster using Juju, LXD, and Slurm with shared storage powered by CephFS.

-    ✅ Designed for local testing, but follows production-grade principles: 3 MONs, 3 OSDs, real shared FS, and VMs instead of containers.

 🧱 Architecture Overview